Served: 15 years

-Meanwhile, about 3:55 p.m., on his way down Central Avenue, Stolzenberger spotted his sister-in-law, Minnie Cook at Charles Street.
+About 3:55 p.m., on his way down Central Avenue, Stolzenberger spotted his sister-in-law, Minnie Cook, at Charles Street.
 She saw him and began to run.
 He took two shots at her and missed both times.

 When Stolzenberger’s pockets were inventoried, officers found a new box that his revolver had come in; apparently purchased within the last 24 hours.
 Also in his pocket were notes written to various people that made it clear that he intended to kill everyone involved in Lizzie’s affair or die trying.

-This narrative was researched and revised on February 10, 2013, by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnat Police Historical Society.
+© This narrative was researched and revised on February 10, 2013 by retired Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Executive Director of the Greater Cincinnati Police Museum, and includes research product by Joyce Meyer, Researcher at the Price Hill Historical Society and Cincinnati Homicide Detective Edward W. Zieverink III, Historian of the Greater Cincinnati Police Museum.
+All rights are reserved to them and the Greater Cincinnati Police Museum.